 Virgin Atlantic offers two tiers of elite status: Silver and Gold.
 Silver requires earning 400 Tier Points in 12 months.
-Silver offers a few perks for those who fly Virgin Atlantic (details here).
+Silver offers a few perks for those who fly Virgin Atlantic (details here) or Delta (details here).
 Gold status requires 1,000 Tier Points in 12 months.
-Gold offers more perks than Silver (details here) and gives you status benefits when flying Delta, Singapore, Air New Zealand, or Virgin Australia (details here).
+Gold offers more perks than Silver on Virgin Atlantic (details here) and gives you status benefits when flying Delta, Singapore, Air New Zealand, or Virgin Australia (details here).
 It used to be easy to earn Virgin Atlantic status by flying Delta and crediting to Virgin Atlantic, but as of September 1 2017, Tier Point earnings when flying Delta are pretty dismal:

 Fortunately, the Virgin Atlantic credit card makes it possible to earn status through spend alone.
 You can earn up to 50 Tier Points per month with $5K monthly spend.
 So, with one credit card it’s possible to earn up to 600 Tier Points per year.
 That’s more than enough for Silver (which requires 400 Tier Points) and more than half way to Gold (which requires 1,000 Tier Points).

 Each Virgin Atlantic card can earn at most 50 Tier Points per month with $5K spend.
 If you’re interested in earning status, you can maximize value by spending exactly $2,500 or exactly $5,000 each month.
 If you have a second Virgin Atlantic card, you can earn even more Tier Points by spending $2,500 or $5,000 per month on that card as well.